DarvinX/Radio_Transmitter/README.md

-Diy Radio transmitter and receiver
+Diy Radio transmitter and receiver with a arduino pro mini and nrf24 modules.